How does CERF+ define "craft" as an artistic discipline?

 - Be created in the United States or by a U.S. artist while temporarily working abroad.

-1) Professional Craft Artist
+1) Professional Artist Working in a Craft Discipline

-2) Professional Craft Artist/ Alternative
+2) Professional Artist/ Alternative

-CERF+ recognizes that certain craft artists are producing bodies of work that are experimental, sufficiently new, or may not be commercially viable in the short term, yet are an important part of the vitality of the craft field.
+CERF+ recognizes that certain artists working in craft disciplines are producing bodies of work that are experimental, sufficiently new, or may not be commercially viable in the short term, yet are an important part of the vitality of the craft field.
 We understand that in some of these cases an artist may need to generate the majority of his or her income from sources other than the sale of this work.
 An applicant in this category must meet other, more stringent qualifications than the income/time requirement above.
 To be eligible, you must demonstrate outstanding quality and depth of work and commitment to your career through added documentation.
 See Supporting Documentation page for details.

-3) Craft Artist/ Emerging Professional
+3) Artist Working in a Craft Discipline/ Emerging Professional

-In addition to meeting one of the three craft artist category requirements above, all applicants must meet these eligibility requirements:
+In addition to meeting one of the three artist category requirements above, all applicants must meet these eligibility requirements:

 1) Suffered a recent career-threatening emergency